huntr-co/huntr-api-docs/source/index.html.md

-memberFieldValuesKeyedById | Object | The same elements seen as memberFieldValues, but keyed by fieldId for fast access. lastSeenAt | Unix timestamp | Last date the member was seen using Huntr (this includes logging in, saving jobs from extension, mobile, etc) advisor | Object | [Advisor](#advisors) who this job seeker is assigned to
+memberFieldValuesKeyedById | Object | The same elements seen as memberFieldValues, but keyed by fieldId for fast access. lastSeenAt | Unix timestamp | Last date the member was seen using Huntr (this includes logging in, saving jobs from extension, mobile, etc) advisor | Object | [Advisor](#advisors) who this job seeker is assigned to boardIds | Array | Array of board ids that this member owns, you can use this to build a link to a member's board

 ## List Members